Kim Clijsters: Personal life

 Clijsters's childhood tennis idol was Steffi Graf.
 She cites her lone WTA Tour match against Graf at Wimbledon in 1999 as being very influential, saying, "It was unbelievable.
 All I wanted to do was watch her.
 I wanted to see how she tied her shoelaces, what her ponytail looked like, how she carried her bag.
 Even though I lost, the impact of that and the motivation it gave me was huge.
 It was definitely the biggest moment of my career".
 She also looked up to Monica Seles and viewed both Graf and Seles as role models, drawing inspiration from their level of focus.

 Clijsters is involved with multiple organizations that help children.
-She has served as an ambassador for SOS Children's Villages in Belgium since 2010.
-SOS provides aid to children living without their parents and to impoverished families.
-Clijsters has also founded Ten4Kim, a nonprofit that funds junior tennis players who cannot afford the costs associated with training at a high level.
+She has served as an ambassador for SOS Children's Villages since 2010.
+Clijsters founded Ten4Kim, a nonprofit that funds junior tennis players who cannot afford the costs associated with training at a high level.

-While Clijsters retired, she served as a part-time coach to several players, including compatriots Elise Mertens and Yanina Wickmayer.
+While Clijsters retired, she served as a part-time coach to several players, including Elise Mertens and Yanina Wickmayer.
 She also occasionally was a commentator at the Grand Slam tournaments, working for the BBC and Fox Sports Australia at Wimbledon and for Channel 7 at the Australian Open.